taumechanica/stout/README.md

 ### Heap

-To create a heap specify the key and value types, keys comparison function and optional array of initial items:
+Also known as a partially ordered complete binary tree.
+To create a heap specify 1) key and value types, 2) key comparison function and 3) optional array of initial items:

 ```ts
 import { Heap } from '@taumechanica/stout';